This historic art deco city is located in the heart of New Zealand's oldest wine-making region, Hawke's Bay.

 Cruise ships arriving in Napier berth at the Port of Napier, 1km north of the city centre.

 It is a working port with no pedestrian access so you will need to catch the port shuttle to get to the city.
 Check with your cruise ship for shuttle services from the pier into Napier city centre.
 Your drop off point is the i-SITE Visitor Information Centre located on Marine Parade in the middle of Napier.

 The Napier i-SITE Visitor Information Centre is a good place to obtain maps of the city and find out important information such as where to find money changing facilities.

 The Port of Napier is a working port with no pedestrian access, so passengers are shuttled into the centre of the city by the port shuttle.
 Once in the city, shopping, dining and most city attractions are within easy walking distance.

 It’s easy to get around Napier on its goBay public bus network.
-Most buses within the Napier central city and surrounding area will cost between $3- $5 per trip.
+Most buses within the Napier central city cost approximately NZ$3 per trip, while buses to the surrounding area will cost approximately NZ$4.50 one-way.
 Take route 12 for the Napier to Hastings bus and route 13 to access Taradale, where many of the local wineries are located.

 Phone (06) 833 8032 for goBay timetable information.

 Taxis are easy to find in Napier.
 Hawke’s Bay Combined Taxis can be contacted on (06) 835 7777.
 Hawke’s Bay Combined Taxis accept New Zealand dollars and major credit cards.